 Dear Arielle & Brian,

-Every week we highlight the best articles, blogs, news, videos and interesting Web tidbits to help you live green, be healthy, and connect with your sense of spirituality.
-Read our roundup for info that just helps you live better.
+From time to time, we highlight the best articles, blogs, news, videos and interesting Web tidbits to help you live fit, live healthy, live green and live happy.
+Here are this week’s finds.